836541/network-scanner/README.md

 If you use -s, the software will run once.
 If you don't use -s, the software will scan for new hosts in real time.

+-l or --log=
+If you use -l, input a filename to be created with the output logs If you don't use -l, no logs are created

 ------------------
 **FEATURES**